leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ## Non-functional requirements

-There are few to no non-functional requirements.
+During the exploration of the problem we also found multiple non-functional requirements here is the list:
+- The accessibilty of the fresco, including cleaning and a clear view of it.
+- A documentation of the procede to reproduce/repair the fresco.
+- The safety of the fresco, to avoid unnecessary destruction.
-The main one is the QR code disposed on the bottom left of the fresco, which, as previously mentioned, redirects to ALGOSUP's official website.
+- The QR code readability, to access to ALGOSUP's website.

 ## Maintaining